-Doxxing seems like a niche term, but it’s an issue that netizens are all too familiar.
+Doxxing seems like a niche term, but it’s a prevalent issue that millions of netizens have faced.
 Do you remember the last time you read a political exposé or heard about a celebrity’s leaked picture?
 Both of those stand as good examples for doxxing.

-Doxxers consolidate and reveal personal information of their target, rendering them vulnerable to harassment and stalking.
+Doxxers consolidate and reveal the personal information of their target, rendering them vulnerable to harassment and stalking.

 Of course, a large portion of this data may already be freely available to the public, especially considering how much of our lives we put out on the internet.
 When scattered, this data is relatively harmless.